jaweii/AutoPreview/README.md

 ## Usage

-1. Download and enable AutoPreview extension in VS Code, after enabling, you can import `autopreview` package in your React/Vue project;
+1. Download and enable AutoPreview extension in VS Code, once enabled, you can import `autopreview` package in your React/Vue project;

 2. import `autopreview` package and initialize it;

-React project:
+React:

 ```
 // main.ts